papaemmelab/ipssm/README.md

 Bernard E, Tuechler H, Greenberg PL, Hasserjian RP, Arango Ossa JE et al. **Molecular International Prognostic Scoring System for myelodysplastic syndromes**. *under review*.

+## :four_leaf_clover: Other

+In addition to the R package, you may be interested in checking out our [Online Web Calculator](https://mds-risk-model.com/)

 ## :question: Question

 Any questions feel free to contact [ElsaB](https://elsab.github.io/).